algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Functional-Specifications.md

 The monitoring of the signage is the main point of the development of this project. <br>

 The user will use an application connected to the signage via antennas.
-He should be able to see if the signage is on, if it is off, the actual brightness of the sign and and the time since the sign is on. <br>
+He should be able to see if the signage is on, if it is off, the actual brightness of the sign (in percent depending on the maximum brightness of the led) and the time since the sign is on (in hours and minutes no need to display the seconds and minus (this would force to send information very regularly without real use). <br>
-To fight against breakdowns, the temperature of the LED's will be return, the signage will automatically be shut down at 70°C and the user will be able to know the temperature of the LED's whenever he wants. <br>
-If a led is broken, the leds that are on the same circuit will not work anymore (because the leds are connected in series).
-If it is the leds placed in the letters of a sign and one of the leds is broken, the letter will be totally extinguished.
-It is therefore important to all the sign if a led is broken.

 This function will really be an informative one, it has the role of informing the user of the status of the signage in real time.